-Identical BOP units may be configured in series, parallel or parallel-series (2 X 2 or 3 X 2) configurations.
-The 2 X 2 configurations doubles both output voltage and output current, the 3 X 2 configuration triples the output voltage and doubles the output current.
-If a series/parallel configuration is enabled, communication between the master BOP and those configured as slave units occurs via the BITBUS.
-Refer to PAR, 2.8 for further details.
+Two Identical BOP units may be configured in series to double output voltage or in parallel to double output current (except that three model BOP 10-100MGL/MEL units may be connected in parallel to triple the output current.
+If a series or parallel configuration is enabled, communication between the master BOP and those configured as slave units occurs via the BITBUS.
+Refer to PAR.
+2.8 for further details.